tangdoan/fundingsocieties/README.md

 test_delayed_response
 ```
 ### Limitation:
-Because of the data does not get reflect after creating or deleting or updating,
+Because the data does not get reflected after creating or deleting or updating,
-We are unable to verify the date after that.
+We are unable to verify the data after that.
-For e.g: after creating a single user, we should get the user_id and get single user API again to make sure we created successfully.
+For e.g: after creating a single user, we should get the user_id and dot get_single_user API again to make sure we created successfully.

 ## Part2: Web UI Automation:
 ### Test Scenarios: